 Black Olives Have High Sodium Content

-Sodium is an essential nutrient for dogs, but a diet that’s too high in this mineral can lead to dehydration, kidney disease, and heart disease.
+Sodium is an essential nutrient for dogs, but a diet too high in this mineral can lead to dehydration, kidney disease, and heart disease.
 When consumed in excessive amounts, salt can also cause salt toxicity.
 This is a serious condition with symptoms such as vomiting, lethargy, and even seizures.

 It’s possible to buy unsalted olives, but these are rare.
 Raw, freshly picked olives retain a bitter taste that makes them unpalatable.
 Some jarred varieties, however, do have a reduced salt content.